Editorial photograph of a data center aisle representing Oracle GoldenGate replication across heterogeneous database systems

 Is Oracle GoldenGate licensed on the target as well as the source?

 Yes.
 GoldenGate is licensed per processor on every server where it captures or delivers data.
-Both the source and the target need licenses, including non Oracle targets.
+Both ends need licenses, including non Oracle targets, and the count is taken on each end's own cores.

 Do I need GoldenGate licenses to replicate into PostgreSQL?

 Yes.
-Replicating into PostgreSQL or any supported non Oracle database still requires GoldenGate licensing on that target server.
-The target being open source does not remove the GoldenGate requirement.
+Replicating into PostgreSQL or any supported non Oracle database requires GoldenGate licensing on that target.
+The target being open source does not remove the requirement, and the non Oracle line lists at the same $17,500 per processor as the Oracle line.

 How are GoldenGate processors counted?

-GoldenGate counts processors by multiplying physical cores by the Oracle core factor for the chip.
-The same calculation applies to non Oracle target hardware running GoldenGate processes.
+By multiplying physical cores by the Oracle core factor for the chip family.
+The same calculation applies to non Oracle target hardware, and on an authorized cloud the vCPU rule replaces the core factor.

 What is the most common GoldenGate audit finding?

 Unlicensed targets.
-Estates frequently license the Oracle source and run live delivery into non Oracle or big data targets without the matching GoldenGate licenses, which surfaces as a true up.
+Estates license the Oracle source properly and then run live delivery into non Oracle or streaming targets without matching licenses, which surfaces as a true up at renewal or audit.

 Can open source tools replace GoldenGate?

 For many heterogeneous and streaming paths, yes.
-Open source change data capture, native database replication, and cloud services cover common cases, trading vendor support for lower license cost.
+Open source change data capture, native replication and cloud services cover common cases.
+Against an Oracle source, check whether the tool needs the replication parameter, because that keeps the Oracle claim alive.

 Does Redress resell Oracle GoldenGate?